yuichielectric-enterprise/reading-times-to-azure/README.md

 # reading-time-app
 ## About
-The [reading-time-app](https://reading-time-app.herokuapp.com/) is a web application using Java and [Maven](https://maven.apache.org/).
-It lists a top 5 of favorite books.
-It was originally created to demo GitHub for Java development.
+The [reading-time-app](https://reading-time-app.herokuapp.com/) is a demo web application using Java and [Maven](https://maven.apache.org/).
+It lists a top 5 of staff recommended books.
 The repository allows you to demonstrate GitHub with the following integrations:

 - It can be used with any editor including Java editors like [IntelliJ](https://www.jetbrains.com/idea/) or [Eclipse](https://eclipse.org/), [Atom](https://atom.io/) or editing directly using GitHub.
 - Demonstrate GitHub Flow by editing the [BookService.java](src/main/java/com/github/demo/service/BookService.java) class.